SNOWFLAKE_SAMPLE_DATA

 (the

-granularity key of orders).
+granularity key of orders).orders

 called has_late_deliveries